Ashgabat

 The city was founded in 1881 on the basis of an Ahal Teke tribal village, and made the capital of the Turkmen Soviet Socialist Republic in 1924 when it was known as Poltoratsk.
-(Note: The name was used from 1919 to 1927. Полтора́цк) Much of the city was destroyed by the 1948 Ashgabat earthquake, but has since been extensively rebuilt under the rule of Saparmurat Niyazov's "White City" urban renewal project, resulting in monumental projects sheathed in costly white marble.
+(Note: The name was used from 1919 to 1927. Полтора́цк) Much of the city was destroyed by the 1948 Ashgabat earthquake, but has since been extensively rebuilt under the rule of Saparmyrat Nyýazow's "White City" urban renewal project, resulting in monumental projects sheathed in costly white marble.
 The Soviet-era Karakum Canal runs through the city, carrying waters from the Amu Darya from east to west.

 Today, as the capital of an independent Turkmenistan, Ashgabat retains a multiethnic population, with ethnic Turkmen as the majority.
 In 2021, it celebrated 140 years of its written history.
+Ashgabat joined the UNESCO Global Network of Learning Cities in 2025.

 Etymology

 Ashgabat is called Aşgabat (transliterated as "Ashgabat") in Turkmen, Ашхабад in Russian from 1925 to 1991, and عشقآباد in Persian.
 Before 1991, the name was usually spelled Ashkhabad in English, a transliteration of the Russian form.
 It has also been variously spelled Ashkhabat and Ashgabad.
 From 1919 until 1927, the city was renamed Poltoratsk after a local revolutionary, Pavel Poltoratskiy.

 Although the name literally means "city of love" or "city of devotion" in modern Persian, the name might have been modified through folk etymology.
 Turkmen historian Ovez Gundogdiyev believes that the name goes back to the Parthian era, 3rd century BC, deriving from the name of the founder of the Parthian Empire, Arsaces I of Parthia, in Persian Ashk-Abad (the city of Ashk/Arsaces).